Welcome to our September newsletter.

 On a further note, we’re also considering how to further develop the Music Library section.
 This section was created three years ago in collaboration with Oleg Kostikhin.
 While we’ve had many ideas—like adding more filters or integrating it with a service where you can listen to the music immediately—we haven’t yet decided on the best approach.

-DGI IN SV
+DGI in SV

 The original concept which the DGI had planned was to build a playground in Saint Vincent.
-However, due to the recent hurricane (hurricane Beryl ) our focus has been shifted in order to solve the most urgent problem of saving human lives.
+However, due to the recent hurricane (hurricane Beryl) our focus has been shifted in order to solve the most urgent problem of saving human lives.
 Of course the question arises; can art be useful for this?
 From the early days of DGI’s project in Saint Vincent, we wanted to put theoretical knowledge and art into practice in order to make it relevant for daily life and to be a tool to solve peoples’ day-to-day problems.

 Rachel Donald and Nika Dubrovsky met with artists, activists, government officials and Institute staff to discuss the creation of a museum – a hurricane shelter.

-At the moment, We are exploring the idea of building an affordable, easy-to-construct hurricane shelter that could also function as the St. Vincent Museum of Care when not in use, prioritizing human relationships over objects.
+At the moment, we are exploring the idea of building an affordable, easy-to-construct hurricane shelter that could also function as the St. Vincent Museum of Care when not in use, prioritizing human relationships over objects.
 Unlike traditional institutions that focus on exclusivity, we envision an open space centered around play for the whole community.

 We are thinking about the SV project that could be used by people elsewhere and which could become part of the network.